awsdocs/amazon-lumberyard-release-notes/coming-release/known-issues.md

-# Amazon Lumberyard Release Notes: Known Issues in [VERSION NUMBER] ([MONTH OF RELEASE] [YEAR OF RELEASE])
+# Amazon Lumberyard Release Notes: Known Issues in 1.22 (December 2019)

-Lumberyard Beta [VERSION NUMBER] has the following known issues.
+Lumberyard Beta 1.22 has the following known issues.
 Choose a topic area to learn more.

 **Topics**
 + [3D Studio Max Tools and Plugin](#studio-max-tools-and-plugin-known-issues-v1.21)